ddev/ddev/docs/users/cli-usage.md

 **Prerequisites:** Before you start, follow the [installation instructions](../index.md#installation).
 Make sure to [check the system requirements](../index.md#system-requirements), you will need *docker* and *docker-compose* to use ddev.

 ### WordPress Quickstart

+**Git Clone Example**

-To get started using ddev with a WordPress project, clone the project's repository and checkout its directory.
+To get started using ddev with an existing WordPress project, clone the project's repository and checkout its directory:

 ```
 git clone https://github.com/example-user/example-wordpress-site